 Best Cordless Drills 2026: 20V, Brushless & Compact

-The Milwaukee 2801-22CT M18 FUEL Brushless Drill/Driver Kit ($179) is our top pick — POWERSTATE brushless motor delivers exceptional torque and runtime for demanding professional and DIY applications, and M18 battery compatibility spans dozens of Milwaukee tools for added long-term value.
+Milwaukee 2801-22CT M18 FUEL Brushless Drill Kit at $179 is the best cordless drill for professionals — POWERSTATE brushless motor delivers exceptional torque and runtime with M18 battery compatibility across dozens of Milwaukee tools for long-term value.

 At a Glance